RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Art/Literature/List of all Written Works.md

           method: first_character
 ---

-The following is an index of all articles describing [[Encyclopedia Mysenvaria/Arts/Art#Literature|literary works]], organized into fiction and non-fiction categories and listed in alphabetical order.
+The following is an index of all articles describing [[Encyclopedia Mysenvaria/Arts/Artistic Articles#Literature|literary works]], organized into fiction and non-fiction categories and listed in alphabetical order.
 # Fiction
 # Non-fiction
 ## C